CPT Code Basics

 6. Verify Insurance and Eligibility

 Patient ineligibility is another reason for insurance companies to deny your reimbursement claims, so you must maintain a thorough process.
-Each client should have complete verification before you see them for a session, and you should collect their copayments during their initial visit.
+Each client should have complete eligibility verification before you see them for a session, and you should collect their copayments during their initial visit.
 In addition, your clerical staff should maintain copies of the patient's driver's license and forms.
 Finally, you should also check the start and end date for the patient's insurance policy.

 7. Automate as Much as Possible